 At the start, Tillie J Wines had a singular focus, one wine from one site, and all managed at every stage by Johnston.
 “To put it simply, I am really into crafting and creating,” says Johnston.
 “Whether it’s making a meal from scratch or planting a new garden bed in the backyard, I like to put my skills to the test.
 The wine reflects a wine I like to drink, and pinot noir is a variety I am so passionate about.”

-In 2021, a new wine entered the portfolio, which was unsurprisingly chardonnay, arguably the region’s star variety, and a rosé is in the wings.
-“I am interested in expanding my range of wine soon to include varieties which will show longevity growing in the Yarra Valley, that are adaptable and able to flourish within an unpredictable climate,” says Johnston.
+With a chardonnay and rosé permanently added to the portfolio, and there’s always room for more.
+“I am interested in expanding my range of wine soon to include varieties that will show longevity growing in the Yarra Valley, which are adaptable and able to flourish within an unpredictable climate,” says Johnston.
 “I am exploring and experimenting with different organic crop and canopy management strategies that help to mitigate climatic extremes.”

-In 2022, Johnston will also make wine further afield, being included in Langhorne Creek’s Project 5255, which pairs makers from other regions with Langhorne fruit.
-A couple of tonnes of grenache will be made by Johnston to represent both her ethos of making and the signature of region and site.
+In 2022, Johnston also made wine further afield, being included in Langhorne Creek’s Project 5255, which pairs makers from other regions with Langhorne fruit.
+A couple of tonnes of grenache were made by Johnston to represent both her ethos of making and the signature of region and site.
+“I crafted a delicious whole bunch ‘nouveau’ style Grenache.
+An elegant and fun twist on am Australian classic.”

 In the winery, Johnston describes herself as a “minimalist when it comes to additions throughout the wine’s journey from vineyard to bottle.”
 She focuses on being “gentle in all stages, using gravity where possible and being oxidative only when necessary,” which results in “an expressive wine that unfolds and evolves over time.
 I do use sulphur but in small amounts and choose not to fine or filter my pinot noir because I release my wine in time for spring and I want it to be tasting its best soon after it goes to bottle – fresh and fruit forward in style.”